cramja/cramja.github.io/_posts/2019-08-24-good-pm-bad-pm.md

 I love this section.
 There's two important points.

-One is that good PM's have aspirations and visions for the product which they  communicate outside the organization.
+One is that good PMs have aspirations and visions for the product which they communicate outside the organization.
 They understand that the implementation of that vision will not be obvious to an external audience at first- this is why the product isn't commodity.

 Second, there's a component of offense versus defense.
 A good PM is on the offense: they anticipate what they want to have their audience absorb as the general take-away.
 A bad PM is playing defense: rattle off every feature like they are justifications, and answer every question out of fear or lack of confidence.